axelpale/georap/README.md

     }
     ...

-Now you can run mongod with authentication:
+Now you can and should run mongod with authentication:

     $ mongod --auth --dbpath=.data/db